Skip to main content

 Calling actor functions

 Actors are more than just containers for data - they can be active participants in transactions.
-To create an Actor that exposes executable functionality to others, you need to make functions :callable.
+To create an actor that exposes executable functionality to others, you need to make functions :callable.
 The following example is an actor that allows callers to get and set a value

 ;; define code for our Actor